ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### NOMINATE KICKING PLAYER

-Although not always essential, certain rules require a specificc player to be nominated as the kicking player.
+Although not always essential, certain rules require a specific player to be nominated as the kicking player.
 It is therefore useful to adopt the habit of nominating a kicking player:

 * The kicking player cannot be on the Line of Scrimmage (unless there are only three, or fewer, players belonging to their team on the pitch).
 * The kicking player cannot be in either Wide Zone.